Real or Fake

 Less innocent however are the owners who have bought copies and miraculously sold them as originals.
 Equally culpable are the artists whose intention it has always been to deceive.
 Famous examples include the 18th Dutch artist Karel la Fargue, whose copies after Old Masters contained counterfeit signatures, and the 20th century British forger Eric Hebborn, who claimed to have made over 1,000 drawings in the style of Old Masters, many of which are still in circulation today.
 Caveat emptor!

 So, can you tell which is the original here and which is the copy?
 For a bonus point: name the artist and the sitter.
-Answers at the end of the newsletter.

 Previous